Selection criteria used by ICFC for our conservation work

 (3) represent good value for money;

 (4) be focused on measurable outcomes and adaptable as to process;

 (5) not have scientific or other research as a primary purpose;

 (6) not be sustainable development projects with conservation as a secondary component;

-(7) take human interests into consideration, including those of local communities, and involve local communities and other people, groups, and agencies as appropriate.
+(7) take human interests into consideration, especially those of local communities, and involve local communities and other people, groups, and agencies as appropriate.

 Conservation projects or actions may: